centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/applications-monitoring-speedtest.md

 2. Execute the `speedtest` command once, manually, to validate the license.

-3. `speedtest.net` must be reachable from the Centreon Poller.
+3. `speedtest.net` must be reachable from the Centreon poller.

 ## Installing the monitoring connector